vuongDang/const_init/docs/BENCHs.md

 We are measuring the impact of being able to optimize the branch optimizations from the compiler.

-For this our bench function just contains a branch which checks the fields of our test value.
+For this our bench function just contains:

+- an `if` branch with multiple checks with a test value fields
+  - the checks are always true
+- inside the branch a loop containing some arithmetic work
+  - the loop is executed a chosen number of times corresponding to the input

-The test value is obtained by 3 different manners:
+  The test value is obtained from 3 different manners:

-- parsed from a JSON file (`with_json_parsing`)
+- parsed from a JSON file at runtime (`with_json_parsing`)
 - initialized at build time using our crate (`with_const_init`)
-- is a reference to the constant obtained with our crate but the compiler can't guess it and optimize the branches (`with_runtime_init`)
+- is defined at runtime by reference to the constant described just above (`with_runtime_init`)

-The branch check is actually always true but if the test value is constant the compiler optimizes these checks away and should be faster.
+The branch check is actually always true but if the test value is known to be constant during compilation then the compiler can optimize these checks away.
+Hence the resulting binary should be faster.
-Finally we test with different inputs which just increases how much work is done after passing the branch check.
+Finally we test with different inputs which just increases how much work is done after passing the branch checks.

 ### Measuring with initialization time